 15. Comprehensive and Continuous Assessment:

-- Comprehensive refers to both the scholastic and non-scholastic areas of pupil’s growth.
+Comprehensive refers to both the scholastic and non-scholastic areas of a pupil’s growth.
 In short, this assessment covers aspects like physical, intellectual, emotional, and social growth.

 Methods of Assessment